yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-alerts-health-check.md

   Templates are available for alerts related to Yugabyte Platform operations, YugabyteDB operations, as well as YSQL and YCQL performance.<br>

+  Most of the template fields are self-explanatory.
+The following fields are of note:

-  The **Active** field allows you to define the alert as initially active or inactive.<br>
+  - The **Active** field allows you to define the alert as initially active or inactive.<br>

-  The **Threshold** field allows you to define the value (for example, number of milliseconds, resets, errors, nodes) that must be reached in order to trigger the alert.<br>
+  - The **Threshold** field allows you to define the value (for example, number of milliseconds, resets, errors, nodes) that must be reached by the metric in order to trigger the alert.<br>

-  The **Destination** field allows you to select one of the previously defined recipients of the alert.
+  - The **Destination** field allows you to select one of the previously defined recipients of the alert.
+For more information, see [Define alert destinations](#define-alert-destinations).

 - Click **Save**.